A complete guide to the Gorgias CSAT report

 Satisfaction Score: This one is a bit more in line with what other companies track.
 It shows you the percentage of positive ratings (4 and 5 stars).
 It’s a clearer way to see how many customers you’re actually making happy.

 The report also pulls in customer comments right next to their scores.
-This mix of numbers and words is meant to give you a snapshot of how customers are feeling and help you spot who on your team deserves a high-five or who might need a little extra coaching.
+This mix of numbers and words is meant to give you a snapshot of how customers are feeling and help you spot who on your team deserves a high-five or who might benefit from some extra coaching.

 How to set up and customize surveys for your Gorgias CSAT report